Cardiac Rehabilitation

 Psychiatric illness

-PHASES OF THE CARDIAC REHABILITATION PROGRAM
+PHASES OF THE CARDIAC REHABILITATION PROGRAMME

 Phase I: during hospital admission

-Phase II: or outpatient phase
+Phase II: outpatient phase

-Phase III: or maintenance phase
+Phase III: maintenance phase

 Málaga, at the forefront of clinical care for patients with cardiovascular pathologies